 A5.
-The service auditor is subject to relevant independence requirements of the Code.
+The service auditor is subject to relevant independence requirements, which ordinarily comprise the Independence Standards of the Code together with local requirements that are more restrictive.
 In performing an engagement in accordance with this HKSAE, the Code does not require the service auditor to be independent from each user entity.